evykassirer/notes/cs365/README.md

 Def'n: EQ: {0,1}^n x {0,1}^n -> {0,1} is EQ(x,y) = {1 if x = y, 0 if x != y}

-Theorem: D(EQ) = Omega(n)
+Theorem: D(EQ) = Ω(n)

 Proof:

-- let PI be any protocol that computes EQ.
-Consider every leaf labelled 1 in PI.
-Let's tag such a leaf with x in {0,1}^n if (x,x) leads to that leaf in PI
+- let π be any protocol that computes EQ.
+Consider every leaf labelled 1 in π.
+Let's tag such a leaf with x in {0,1}^n if (x,x) leads to that leaf in π
-- Claim 1: No leaf of PI can be tagged with two distinct x, x' in {0,1}^n
+- Claim 1: No leaf of π can be tagged with two distinct x, x' in {0,1}^n
   - Proof: by contradiction.
 Assume (x, x) and (x', x') both lead to the same leaf.
-    But then (x, x') also defines the same path in PI to a leaf that outputs 1. contradiction!
+    But then (x, x') also defines the same path in π to a leaf that outputs 1. contradiction!
-- Claim 1 implies that PI must have >= 2^n leafs labelled 1. (pigeonhole principle!)
+- Claim 1 implies that π must have >= 2^n leafs labelled 1. (pigeonhole principle!)
-- if PI has depth d, it has at most 2^d leaves, so it must have depth >= n
+- if π has depth d, it has at most 2^d leaves, so it must have depth >= n

 ## Lecture 20 (March 16)